IVF with Egg Donation: The Story That Sadly … Still Isn’t There.

 - To make the subject less taboo

 - In order not to be ashamed of this choice

-- To talk about it openly without secrets, with relatives, friends and with your own child.
+- Talk about it openly without secrets, with relatives, friends, and with your child.

 - Because it is neither a fault nor a shame if we cannot conceive naturally.

 - To raise awareness in society on an issue that is rarely talked about through real stories and testimonies.